kfharoun/Daisy-Drop/README.md

 * [while loop clarification](https://www.w3schools.com/js/js_loop_while.asp)

 * chatGPT to:
+    * copy and pasted code in whenever i forgot a bracket somewhere or to see how a piece of code could be written more streamlined
     * figure out how to add animation / sliding function
         ```javascript
             if (moved) {